-Due February 27: Meet with me to discuss your list of possible topics for your paper.
+Before February 26: Meet with me to discuss your list of possible topics for your paper.

-Due March 10: Last day to have a topic accepted.
+Due March 9: Last day to have a topic paragraph accepted.

-Due April 10: Turn in 3 copies of a draft of the paper (please print on both sides to save paper).
+Due April 9: Turn in 3 copies of a draft of the paper (please print on both sides to save paper).
 I will distribute 2 of those copies to your referees.
 (This means each of you will referee two papers.)
 The referees will comment (in written form) on the accuracy, clarity of exposition and appropriateness of these papers for the Journal of Undergraduate Mathematics at Puget Sound as outlined in the Journal Guidelines for Authors.
-[6]
+[10]

-Due April 17 Referees give their reports to authors.
+Due April 16 Referees give their reports to authors.

-Due April 24: Turn in the final version of the paper in both paper and electronic (.PDF, .PS or .DOC) form along with all referee comments.
+Due April 23: Turn in the final version of the paper in both paper and electronic (.PDF, .PS or .DOC) form along with all referee comments.
 If the paper receives a passing grade, it will be published in the journal.